A toolset to make scientific computer simulations easier to run, manage and evaluate. I write more about it here.

 To run this four yourself, you need:

--a server that supports PHP 4.x or higher
+-a web host server that supports PHP 4.x or higher

 -a MySQL database